Lincolnwood, Illinois

-Lincolnwood (formerly Tessville) is a village in Niles Township, Cook County, Illinois, United States.
+Lincolnwood (formerly Tessville) is a village in Cook County, Illinois, United States.
 Per the 2020 census, the population was 13,463.
 An inner suburb of Chicago, it shares its southern, eastern, and a small section of its western boundary with Chicago, also bordering Skokie to the north and west.

 Geography

 Lincolnwood is located at 42°0′19″N 87°44′3″W (42.005331, -87.734283).

 According to the 2021 census gazetteer files, Lincolnwood has a total area of 2.69 sqmi, all land.
 The North Shore Channel lies on its eastern border.
-Lincolnwood shares its southern, southeastern, and southwestern boundary with Chicago; its western boundary with Niles; northern and northwestern boundary with Skokie; and its eastern border with Chicago.
+Lincolnwood shares its southern, southeastern, and southwestern boundary with Chicago; northern and northwestern boundary with Skokie; and its eastern border with Chicago.

 Although Lincolnwood is small, it is sectioned off into neighborhoods.
 The most notable is "The Towers", located west of the Edens Expressway.
 Another neighborhood is called the Terraces.